-However, a study by Adobe found that 59% of office workers feel performance reviews have no impact on how they do their job.
-For something which takes up a lot of time and energy, it’s simply not seen by many as something worth doing.
+And yet, a study by Adobe found that 59% of office workers feel performance reviews have no impact on how they do their job.
+For such a time consuming task, many simply don’t consider it something worth doing.
 There is clearly a major disconnect in what HR hopes to achieve with performance reviews, and the actual impact they have.
 But it doesn't have to be this way...

 1. Have a purpose

 4. Introduce upward feedback

 One of the most important parts of being a great coach is listening to and understanding the needs of your people.
 Introducing upward feedback shows an openness and willingness on managers’ behalf to improve, and sets the tone for a culture of feedback within the organization.
-It also helps to create a more open company culture in which people feel their voice and opinions matter.
+It also helps to create a more open company culture in which everyone feels their voice and opinions matter.

 Photo by: Startupstockphotos